EC544-Group-8/challenge_1/README.md

 # Challenge 1 - Building a Nest

 ### Goal
-Create a system that will continuously measure (0.5 Hz) temperature in five locations in the room, compute the instantaneous average temperature and report these values to a central station in calibrated engineering units.
+Create a system that will continuously measure (0.5 Hz) temperature in four locations in the room, compute the instantaneous average temperature and report these values to a central station in calibrated engineering units.

 ### Required Elements